-Is there a water hygiene log book on site NO If yes - please confirm the following: Where is the log book located?
-Name and position of person responsible for log book?
-Has this person received the appropriate training in Legionella Control & is there evidence Does the log book contain a copy of the existing Legionella Risk Assessment?
-Does the log book contain written scheme for Legionella control?
-Are there any non-conformances outstanding from previous Risk Assessments Are monthly temperature checks being taken and regularly recorded?
-Is there an attendance log sheet in the book?
-If applicable are showers being dismantled, cleaned and disinfected on a regular basis and regularly recorded?
-Are CWST's and Hot Water Storage Vessels being monitored on a 6 monthly or Annual basis?
-If applicable are little used outlets being flushed weekly and regularly recorded?
-If applicable are mixer valves being serviced on an annual basis and regularly recorded?
-If no log book on site, please advise the following: Is the log book held at a different location?
+Is there a water hygiene log book on site YES If yes - please confirm the following: Where is the log book located?
+Held by S cott Henshaw Name and position of person responsible for log book?
+Scott Her nshaw Has this person received the appropriate training in Legionella Control & is there evidence YES Completed on- line course Does the log book contain a copy of the existing Legionella Risk Assessment?
+YES Does the log book contain written scheme for Legionella control?
+YES Are there any non-conformances outstanding from previous Risk Assessments NO Are monthly temperature checks being taken and regularly recorded?
+NO Is there an attendance log sheet in the book?
+YES If applicable are showers being dismantled, cleaned and disinfected on a regular basis and regularly recorded?
+N/a Are CWST's and Hot Water Storage Vessels being monitored on a 6 monthly or Annual basis?
+N/a If applicable are little used outlets being flushed weekly and regularly recorded?
+YES Twice weekly If applicable are mixer valves being serviced on an annual basis and regularly recorded?
+NO If no log book on site, please advise the following: Is the log book held at a different location?
 If yes - please give name of responsible person and full address and telephone number Is there an asset register on site?
-Are Safety Data Sheets held for chemicals associated with Legionella control?
+Within LRA Are Safety Data Sheets held for chemicals associated with Legionella control?
+NO